cometbft/cometbft/docs/references/config/config.toml.md

 The RocksDB fork has API changes from the upstream RocksDB implementation.
 All other databases claim a stable API.

 The CometBFT team tests rely on the GoLevelDB implementation.
 All other implementations are considered experimental from a CometBFT perspective.
-However, the GoLevelDB library has not been maintained in the past two years.
-Choose your poison.
+The supported databases are part of the [cometbft-db](https://github.com/cometbft/cometbft-db) library that CometBFT uses as a common database interface to various databases.

 ### db_dir
 The directory path where the database is stored.